parclick/api-doc/README.md

 ### <span style="color:#0f6ab4;">`GET`</span> `/v1/parking/{parking_id}/details`

 This method returns parking information, products available and required fields in the **fieldsRequested** array key to make a reservation.
-Also gives information about the cancelation policy in the field **cancellation_type** with thios options:
+Also gives information about the cancelation policy in the field **cancellation_type** with this options:

 | key | value                |
 |-----|----------------------|